BlueStar2519/QPS/README.md

-# Quiet Presence Score Wizard
+# Quiet Presence Scan Wizard

-A Next.js application for the Quiet Presence Score (QPS) wizard - a guided, card-by-card scan of brand presence.
+A Next.js application for the Quiet Presence Scan (QPS) wizard - a guided, card-by-card scan of brand presence.

 ## Getting Started